The disciples had watched Jesus pray numerous times. The more they watched, the more they began to wonder why his prayers weren’t like their own.

 Want to go deeper praying the Lord’s Prayer, learning to pray through each line, each word?

-Pray Deep: The Lord’s Prayer is a 40-day prayer devotional taking you through a deep dive of this most familiar prayer.
+Praying the Lord’s Prayer is a 40-day online devotional taking you through a deep dive of this most familiar prayer.

 Learn to pray through the full depths of this prayer.
 You’ll never pray this prayer the same way again!